 Learn how to become a banquet manager.
 Research the job description and the education requirements, and find out how to start a career in food service management.

-Banquet managers direct and oversee events at banquet facilities, which might be located in restaurants, hotels or resorts, convention halls, country clubs or similar locations.
-Generally, banquet managers event plan with clients, handle employee training, oversee employee hiring and firing processes, maintain inventory and comply with food safety regulations and laws.
+Banquet managers direct and oversee events at banquet facilities, which might be located in restaurants, hotels or resorts, convention halls, country clubs or similar sites.
+Generally, banquet managers plan events with clients, handle employee training, oversee employee hiring and firing processes, maintain inventory and comply with food safety regulations and laws.

 According to the U.S. Bureau of Labor Statistics (BLS), there are no formal education requirements to become a food service manager; however, the BLS also notes that completing some postsecondary training is becoming increasingly necessary for food service management positions, especially those at larger companies or chains.
 Additionally, gaining work experience is important in working as a banquet manager.
 Some training programs include practical hands-on coursework, allowing potential managers to gain experience prior to entering the field.
 The following table shows core requirements for banquet managers:

 |Degree Level||No degree required, but an associate or bachelor's degree could advance opportunities*|